Written by Terry Smith

 1. WORX WG630E Cordless Brushless Hydroshot Portable Pressure Cleaner

 The WORX WG630E powershot truly is a cordless pressure washer.
 There is no separate water tank or large battery pack to carry around.
 Instead, the small battery pack slips straight into the spray gun itself, just like the hose.
+Before we really get into the review though let’s have a little look at their demo which is pretty fair:

 The hose can then be placed in any water source, be it a river, bucket, or swimming pool and off you go.